EFWob/RetroRadio/README.md

   mqttpub hello=world
 ```
   - This will send the message _world_ to the sub-topic _hello_ The full topic will be the default MQTT-Prefix (i. e. _ESP32Radio_) extended by the given sub-topic (i. e. _ESP32Radio/hello_ in this example)
   - The message will not be sent direct but added to a "backlog".
-The order of messages sent by _mqttpub_ will be retained, exact timing is not.
+The order of messages sent by _mqttpub_ will be retained, exact timing is not guaranteed.

 # Scripting Summary